-Beginning January 1, 2027, for portable and medium format batteries, the bill requires each producer selling, offering for sale, or distributing covered batteries or battery-containing products in or into the state to participate in an approved battery stewardship organization, including the organization's funding.
+Beginning January 1, 2027, for portable and medium format batteries, the bill requires each producer selling, offering for sale, or distributing covered batteries or battery-containing products in or into the state to participate in an approved battery stewardship plan (i.e. by participating in and funding a battery stewardship organization, as described below).
 The bill prohibits nonparticipating producers from selling the batteries or products in or into the state.